The Institutional Review Board

 Amherst College’s IRB is registered with, and has an approved Federal Wide Assurance (FWA00012514) from the Office for Human Research Protections.

 Application.
-Faculty members, staff members, or students who are planning research projects involving human subjects are responsible for beginning the review process by emailing the Request for Approval of Human Subjects Research forms to Emily Jacobson in the Office of the Dean of the Faculty (see Submitting a Request for Approval for Human Subjects Research section below).
-After processing the proposal, she will forward it to the Initial Reviewer, a member of the IRB who has been designated by the IRB to oversee initial reviews at the College.
+Faculty members, staff members, or students who are planning research projects involving human subjects are responsible for beginning the review process by emailing the Request for Approval of Human Subjects Research forms to Carrie Palmquist, chair of the IRB committee (see Submitting a Request for Approval for Human Subjects Research section below).

 Review.
 The Initial Reviewer assigns the proposal to one of three categories: Level I: Exempt (no foreseeable risk), Level II: Expedited Review (minimal risk), and Level III: Full Board Review (more than minimal risk and protected subjects).
 If the Initial Reviewer wishes to submit his or her own proposal to the IRB, it is sent to the Expedited Reviewer.
 If the Expedited Reviewer submits his or her own proposal to the IRB, it is not eligible for expedited review.